eKICH-Programming/Vanilla-Javascript/README.md

  # JavaScript Array Iteration
  How to run JavaScript array iterations.
 Array.forEach(), Array.map(), Array.filter(), and Array.indexOf().
  Note: There are more array iteration methods that were not looked at.

+ # JavaScript Conditional Statements
+ How to use JavaScript conditional statements. if, else, and elseif.